 After all, spending all day at the beach requires a lot of stuff to be packed and ready for use, especially if there’s no convenience store nearby.

 You’ll need access to diapers, baby wipes, and all the other essentials for your child.

 There are also all the other items that you need to pack like toys, baby food, and food in general for yourself and the rest of the family.

 While these won’t necessarily all go in the stroller’s storage space, the more you can fit in the stroller the less you have to carry!

-That said, this problem can be easily solved by getting a large enough travel backpack or a spacious diaper bag.
+That said, this problem can be easily solved by getting a large enough travel backpack or a large mom beach bag.

 4. The handling